Want to know if canned puppy food is a good choice for your puppy?

-It may be a good choice for some pets.... especially young puppies, tiny breeds, older dogs, and those with certain health conditions.
+Canned, or wet, food can be a good choice for some pets.... especially young puppies, tiny breeds, older dogs, and those with certain health conditions.

-If you want to feed your puppy a canned diet, there are a few things you need to know in order to pick a premium food with the right balance of nutrition.
+But if you want to feed your puppy a canned diet, there are a few things you need to know in order to pick a premium food with the right balance of nutrition.

-Just as with the dry kibble, the most important thing you need to consider are the ingredients.
+As with the dry kibble, the most important thing you need to consider are the ingredients.

 The AAFCO (The Association of American Feed Control Officials) lay down guidelines for dog food manufacturers to follow, and one of them is that every dog or puppy food must meet some minimum levels of all the basic nutrient components (ie protein, fiber, fat & moisture).